gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 Did it work?

 ## Part 4: Loading data
 Generally, you will not be manually entering your data into R like we have done above.
 It is much more common to load in an existing file, like a spreadsheet from Microsoft Excel or a simple delimited text file (tab or comma delimited).
 The CSV, or "comma separated values" format is perhaps one of the most common, so we will use that here as an example.
 First, let's download a practice CSV file from the internet.
-Click in the link [Here](https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv) to download a CSV file called `biostats.csv`.
+Control-Click the link [Here](https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv) and select "Download linked file" to download a CSV file called `biostats.csv` to the `Downloads` folder.
 Don't worry, there are no viruses!
+If you are really brave, select the "terminal" tab in the lower left, then download on the UNIX command line using `curl -O https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv`.

 ---